mariataraboanta/FII_projects/Formal_Languages_Automata_and_Compilers/README.md

 4) Evaluation of arithmetic expressions and boolean expressions—C++ language

 - the evaluation of arithmetic expressions and boolean expressions using Abstract Syntax Trees (AST)

+The files ok.txt and progr.txt are valid inputs that show the functionality of the compiler.